 What's your take on this?

-You know, I I agree with David Showen.
+You know, I agree with David Schoen.

-Uh as it relates to defamation law, there are a certain number of privileges.
+As it relates to defamation law, there are a certain number of privileges.

-The point being that you should be able to, as a lawyer or a litigant, make your accusations and make the judicial process kind of do its own thing and and find the truth and find justice.
+The point being that you should be able to, as a lawyer or a litigant, make your accusations and make the judicial process kind of do its own thing and find the truth and find justice.

-This is all happening, these comments were made after the charges were dropped, which means it's it's a question whether they get the privilege um uh uh as it relates to defamation or whether they will actually uh be on the hook for making these defamatory statements because of course being accused of a crime uh is extremely uh damaging to your reputation, and what they've alleged in their complaint is defamation per se, where words are obviously and materially harmful.
+These comments were made after the charges were dropped, which means it's a question whether they get the privilege as it relates to defamation or whether they will actually be on the hook for making these defamatory statements.

 What do you think the odds, David, that federal charges are brought against Smollett?